Droppledev/CleanTodo/README.md

-# Phalcon Doctrine 2 Integration
+# Phalcon Clean Todo

-Skeleton application for phalcon integrated with doctrine2.
+clean architecture implementation of todo list with phalcon and doctrine 2